robang74/redfishos/README.md

 * [Sony Xperia flashing guide](forum/knowhow/) - Some pratical knowledge for integrating the Jolla's official procedure.

-* [Start Quick Quide](forum/start-quick-guide.md) - An end-users step-by-step guide for a quick start.
+* [Quick Start Quide](forum/start-quick-guide.md) - An end-users step-by-step guide for a quick start with SailFish OS.

-* [SFOS install on Xperias](https://gitlab.com/Olf0/sailfishX) - A guide for installing SailfishX on Sony Xperias.
+* [SFOS install on Xperias](https://gitlab.com/Olf0/sailfishX) - A guide for installing SailFish OS on Sony Xperias.

 * [degoogle](https://github.com/robang74/degoogle) - A huge list of alternatives to Google products.
 Privacy tips, tricks, and links.